pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-tracking.md

 ## Velocity and Averaging

+Although `UxrControllerInput` exposes tracking properties, it contains unprocessed data.

-The `UxrGrabber` component contains special functionality that computes improved velocity values.
-It averages velocity between multiple frames and considers the controller position in the hand to provide better behavior when throwing objects.
+The `UxrGrabber` component contains special functionality that can compute velocity.
+It averages values over multiple frames and takes into account the controller's position in the hand, resulting in improved behavior when throwing objects.
 Consult the  [`UxrGrabber` programming guide](/docs/programming-guide/manipulation-uxrgrabber) for more information.